Reduction of Feynman Integrals in the Parametric Representation II: Reduction of Tensor Integrals: Reduction of tensor integrals

 \subsection{Method I}

-In this subsection, we'll show that tensor integrals can be parametrized without shifting the spacetime dimension by introducing some auxiliary parameters.
+In this subsection, by introducing some auxiliary parameters, we will show that the $\widetilde{B}$ can be expressed as linear combinations of the $D$, which are of degree $-1$ (according to the prescription at the end of \cref{Sec:LinRelParInt}).
+Consequently, the corresponding parametric integrals are of lower degrees.
 First, we need to extend the definition of the parametric integrals to include integrals with negative indices.
 We define \cite{Lee:2014tja}